 ACKNOWLEDGMENTS:

-We thank the study participants.
+We thank the study participant.
 We thank Louise Rousseau, coordinator of the HBP biobank for recovery of the tissue samples and all associated clinical information.
-We acknowledge the molecular pathology and cell imaging core facility at the CRCHUM for excellent technical assistance.
+We acknowledge the molecular pathology and cell imaging core facility at the CRCHUM and Michael Persch from Visiopharm for excellent technical assistance.
 Funding: This study was supported by grants from the Canadian Liver Foundation, Fonds de recherche du Québec–Santé (FRQS) AIDS and Infectious Disease Network (Réseau SIDA-MI), and the Canadian Network on Hepatitis C (CanHepC).
 CanHepC is funded by a joint initiative from the Canadian Institutes of Health Research (CIHR) (NHC-142832) and the Public Health Agency of Canada.
 M.F.M. received fellowships from the Université de Montréal, Bourse Gabriel Marquis, and the FRQS.
 T.F. received doctoral fellowships from CIHR and CanHepC.
 S.T. holds the Roger-Des-Groseillers Chair in hepatobiliary and pancreatic oncological surgery, Université de Montréal.

 Author contributions: M.F.M. designed, performed experiments, and analyzed data.
 T.F. designed experiments.
 A.C-B. provided technical guidance.
 G.S. performed all the pathological assessment of the patient participants and provided input on all the pathological aspects.
 L.M. performed H&E staining, optimized, and performed image acquisition.
 M.N.A. performed the PSR stain and provided valuable technical input.
 N.B. contributed to the image analysis.
 S.T. is the principal investigator for the HBP biobank and is responsible for overseeing the overall operation of the biobank.
 He also provided invaluable input on all aspects of the project and its clinical implications.
 M.F.M, T.F., and N.H.S. conceptualized and designed the study.
 N.H.S. supervised the work and obtained funding.
 M.F.M., T.F., A.C-B, and N.H.S. wrote the manuscript.
 All authors reviewed and approved the manuscript.